duniter/duniter/doc/Protocol.md

 `Currency` | Contains the name of the currency.
 `Issuer` | The public key of the issuer.
 `Block` | Block number and hash.
 Value is used to target a blockchain and precise time reference for membership's time validity.
 `Membership` | Membership message.
-Value is either `IN` or `OUT` to express wether a member wishes to opt-in or opt-out the community.
+Value is either `IN` or `OUT` to express whether a member wishes to opt-in or opt-out the community.
 `UserID` | Identity to use for this public key `CertTS` | Identity's block UID